 Applicants may utilize crime data that is collected by the MBCC Statistical Analysis Center to include in their proposals.
 Montana's Incident-Based Reporting System (MTIBRS) is an analytical/statistical tool.
-Users can select reports based on offense, offender/arrestee, victim, and property data elements or can create their own custom reports based on multiple variables.
-Data from 2005 to the most current complete calendar year is available.
+Users can select reports based on offense, offender/arrestee, victim and property data elements or can create their own custom reports based on multiple variables.
+Data from 2011 to the most current complete calendar year is available.

-For assistance in accessing MTIBRS or for technical assistance regarding crime statistics, applicants should request information using the online MBCC RFP Question and Answer Request found at http://mbcc.mt.gov/Funding/Grant-Offerings under this RFP number.
-Assistance must be requested at least five working days before the RFP deadline.
+For assistance in accessing MTIBRS or for technical assistance regarding crime statistics, applicants should request information at http://mbcc.mt.gov/Requests/CIMRequest, at least five business days before the RFP deadline.
+In the field labeled "Other," please provide the RFP number and name of the grant you are applying for.